skylian/machine-configuration/README.md

 The libraries and programs are installed under `$HOME/local` folder and all python libraries will be installed inside the virtual environment (default to be `py_cvlab`).

 ## How to use
 Simple run `bash config.sh`.

 ## Caution
 This project is still under developing phase.
 Try to understand what the scripts do first and use at your own risk.
+However, as no `sudo` is involved, these scripts should be harmless, besides taking up several GB of yoru disk.